-France and the National Commission for Information Freedom (CNIL) has fined Google $142,000 or €100,000 after finding the Internet giant guilty of collecting private data and then not not keeping to its pledge to erase all the private data it has collected.
-Finding that Google had used the data to identify wi-fi access points.
+France and the National Commission for Information Freedom (CNIL) has fined Google $142,000 or €100,000 after finding the Internet giant guilty of collecting private data and then not keeping to its pledge to erase all the private data it has collected.
+The investigation revealed that Google had used the data to identify Wi-Fi access points.

 Stating “Google had not refrained from using the data identifying Wi-Fi access points of individuals without their knowledge.”